drexelwireless/iot-sensor-framework/README.md

 ## Limitations
 * The Impinj interrogates between 30-120 per second, by observation, depending on the Mode and Tag Population parameters selected in the client driver file.
 * The MySQL database freeform (i.e., json) record entry is limited to approximately 64K per entry after encryption and base64 encoding.
+* The database module contains a test key and certificate for the server: do not use these in production, as they are made publicly available.
+See the instructions above to generate your own web server certificate and key.
+The interrogator client transmits SSL encrypted data based on this key, and the server in-turn uses the key as part of its at-rest encryption.
 ----

 ## Containerization